vhtemp/insetcreator/README.md

 If you use this macro in your work, please cite the original Biovoxxel plugin: https://doi.org/10.5281/zenodo.7268127

+## Limitation
+So far, the plugin was build on RGB image made from several tiles.
+In the futur, the code will be updated to make it work on multiple stack/channel images.

 # Installation

 1. Download the ZIP file by clicking **Code > Download ZIP**.